ajiteshgogoi/touchbase/src/content/blog/how-to-resolve-conflicts.md

 Active listening is the foundation of healthy conflict resolution.
 It involves paying full attention to the other person, understanding their perspective and responding in a way that shows you've heard them.

 -   **Pay Attention:** Focus on the speaker and avoid distractions.
 Put away your phone, make eye contact and give them your undivided attention.
--   **Show That You"re Listening:** Use verbal and nonverbal cues to show you're engaged, such as nodding, smiling and saying things like "I see" or "Tell me more".
+-   **Show That You're Listening:** Use verbal and nonverbal cues to show you're engaged, such as nodding, smiling and saying things like "I see" or "Tell me more".
 -   **Provide Feedback:** Paraphrase what the speaker has said to ensure you understand their message.
 For example, "So, what you're saying is..."
 -   **Defer Judgement:** Avoid interrupting or judging the speaker.
 Let them finish their thoughts before you respond.
 -   **Respond Appropriately:** Respond in a way that shows you understand and respect the speaker's perspective.
 Avoid being defensive or dismissive.